BIRD-Laboratories/OpenDatacenter/README.md

 - Cleans up inactive sessions after 15 minutes
 - Maintains activity logs in `instance_logs/`

-## License

-OpenDatacenter is released under the MIT License.
-See LICENSE file for details.

-## Contributing

-Contributions are welcome!
-Please read our [contribution guidelines](CONTRIBUTING.md) before submitting pull requests.

 ## Support

 For support and questions, please open an issue in the GitHub repository.